hazelcast/hazelcast-jet-demos/customer-churn-predictor/README.md

 #  Customer Churn Predictor
 ### This sample has 3 projects
 * **JetScoringEngine**: For scoring requests using already trained PMML Model and responding to appserver with results
-* **TelecomCustomerChurnPredictor** : The SpringbootWeb application which serves the UI to enter customer-Dhazelcast.diagnostics.enabled=true phone number to intiate churn prediction.
+* **TelecomCustomerChurnPredictor**: The SpringbootWeb application which serves the UI to enter customer-Dhazelcast.diagnostics.enabled=true phone number to intiate churn prediction.
 It submits requests to ScoringEngine using Kafka.
 It loads contract and call details to hazelcast Cluster.
 * **ServerMember**: Hazelcast cluster.
-*Management center : start MC to monitor cluster.
+*Management center: start MC to monitor cluster.

 ## Kafka Setup
   1. Install kafka_2.12-0.10.2.1